IncioMan/Continuous-Integration-metrics-for-post-release-bugs-prediction/README.md

 This repository contains the code developed during the M.Sc.
 Thesis project carried out at the [Technical University of Denmark](https://www.dtu.dk/) as completion of the Master degree in the [Computer Science and Engineering](https://www.dtu.dk/english/education/msc/programmes/computer_science_and_engineering) study line.

-## Title
-Using Continuous Integration
-metrics to predict post-release bugs
+## Using Continuous Integration metrics to predict post-release bugs

 ### Problem statement
 The popularity and adoption of software products have increased drastically in